Fort George, Highland: Fortifications

 The fortifications form an example of defence in depth.
 The main walls are stone-faced, in plan faceted and angled with projecting bastions and redoubts so that every wall face is covered by fire from guns sited on top of other walls.
 The walls are many yards wide and grassed over, on top of barrel-vaulted casemates which form underground bunkers designed to protect the entire garrison from artillery fire.
 The approach to the fortress from the landward side is across a wide area of loose shingle which creates a protective barrier.

 Sloping grassy banks designed to absorb artillery shells all but hide the fort from view.
 The entrance is reached via a ravelin, a free-standing defensive structure incorporating a guardhouse and completely exposed to fire from the main fort, then by a raised wooden walkway, complete with drawbridge, bridging across a wide ditch set between heavily defended bastions.
 The ditch forms a wide killing ground openly exposed to gunfire from these walls.
+The overall effect has been described as "a harmony of pure reason and serene menace".

 Operational use

 Following the Childers Reforms, the 72nd (Highland) Regiment of Foot and the 78th (Highlanders) Regiment of Foot amalgamated to form the Seaforth Highlanders with its depot in the barracks in 1881.
 In 1961 the regiment amalgamated with the Queen's Own Cameron Highlanders to form the Queen's Own Highlanders (Seaforth and Camerons): the new regiment formed its depot at Fort George at that time.
 The barracks became the home of the Black Watch, 3rd Battalion, Royal Regiment of Scotland in 2007.

 In November 2016 the Ministry of Defence announced that the site would close in 2032, with Defence Minister Sir Michael Fallon commenting that it was no longer needed because the Highland rebellions are over.
+This was later delayed to 2033.